-Your dog’s pancreas has the same function that yours has.
-It is a pale pink organ with two functions and two different tissue-type areas inter-dispersed.
+Your dog’s pancreas has the same functions that yours has.
+It is a pale pink organ with two functions and two different areas of inter-dispersed tissue types.
 One of the tissue types (the pancreatic acini), produce enzymes that are released into your pet’s intestine to help it digest and absorb the food it eats.
-The other tissue areas (the islets of Langerhans), produce the hormones that regulate your dog’s blood sugar level and digestion (insulin, glucagons and somatostatin).
+The other tissue areas (the islets of Langerhans), produces the hormones that regulate how your dog processes those nutrients once they are absorbed (insulin, glucagons and somatostatin).
 Both are critical to your pet’s wellbeing.
 The signs of acute or sudden pancreatitis relates to problems occurring in the acini portion.
 But it is not unusual for both portions to be affected when your dog has pancreatic issues.
 You can enlarge the second photograph at the top of this page to see more of the anatomy of the problem your dog is experiencing.

 I try to keep my web articles as readable as I can for pet owners.
 If you want a more detailed medical explanation of acute pancreatitis or other perspectives, go here.
 For a more detailed explanation of chronic pancreatitis, go here

 Inflammation of the pancreas is called pancreatitis.
 That inflammation can be mild, it can be substantial or it can be severe.
 All degrees of pancreatitis occur in dogs.
-Inflammation can be acute (sudden) or it can be continuous and progressive (chronic pancreatitis).
+The inflammation can be acute (sudden) or it can be continuous (chronic pancreatitis).
 It can be progressive or it can remain a minor manageable issue your pet deals with throughout its life.
 Pancreatitis can occur only once, or it can reoccur again and again.
-The signs can be mild and barely noticeable to owners; or they can be severe and life threatening.
+The signs can be mild and barely noticeable to pet owners; or they can be severe and life threatening.
 Perhaps 2 out of 135 dogs will develop pancreatic problems sometime in their life.

 An inflamed pancreas leaks digestive enzymes.
-Because the digestive enzymes, once freed from the aceni, digest any of your pet’s own tissues that they encounter, they can cause severe inflammation and pain within the abdomen of your pet.
-If the leakage is severe, toxic remnants of destroyed tissue enter the pet’s blood stream causing body-wide damage.
+Because the digestive enzymes, once freed from the aceni, digest any of the pet’s own tissues that they encounter, they can cause severe inflammation and pain within the abdomen of your pet.
+If the leakage is severe, toxic remnants of destroyed tissue can enter your pet’s blood stream causing body-wide alterations and damage.

-Repeated bouts of inflammation eventually scar your pet’s pancreas so badly that it cannot perform its functions.
+Repeated bouts of inflammation can eventually scar your pet’s pancreas so badly that it cannot perform its other functions.
 When that happens, your pet may loose weight since it is no longer able to digest and obtain enough nutrients from the food it eats (maldigestion-malabsorption syndrome).
-The color and consistence of its stool may change.
-Having lost the ability to regulate its blood glucose, it may become diabetic.
+The color and consistence of its stool often change.
+And having lost the insulin needed to regulate its blood glucose, it may become diabetic.

-In the vast majority of cases, veterinarians never learn why your particular dog developed pancreatitis.
+In the majority of cases, veterinarians never discover why your particular dog developed pancreatitis.
 It does appear that the pancreas of many pet’s malfunction when it is exposed to too much circulating lipids (fats=triglycerides) in the blood.
-This can be due to a diet too rich in fat, obesity, a lifestyle of inactivity, or specific diseases that tend to elevate the lipid content of your pet’s blood. (ref) It can also be due to a pooch eating the fatty remains of a fast food meals obtained from a tipped over trash can or an indulgent owner.
+That can be due to a diet too rich in fat, obesity, a lifestyle of inactivity, or specific diseases and genetic defects that elevate the lipid/fat content of your pet’s blood. (ref) It can also be due to a pooch eating the fatty remains of a fast food meals obtained from a tipped over trash can or an indulgent owner.

-In some miniature schnauzers, a genetic defect, (mutation of the PSTI gene) seems to be responsible for this high lipid problem and subsequent attacks of pancreatitis (familial hyperlipidemia) (ref)
+In some miniature schnauzers, a genetic defect, (mutation of the PSTI gene) seems to be responsible for the high blood lipid problem and subsequent attacks of pancreatitis (familial hyperlipidemia) (ref)

-Anything that inflames, damages or blocks the duct passage that conveys pancreatic enzymes from your dog's pancreas to its intestine can cause a backup of digestive enzymes in the pancreas and subsequent pancreatitis.
+Anything that inflames, damages or blocks the duct (ref) or passage that conveys pancreatic enzymes from your dog's pancreas to its intestine can cause a backup of digestive enzymes into the pancreas.
+That can lead to pancreatitis.

 Corticosteroid administration and hypothyroidism have also been implicated in pancreatitis, possibly because they are known to also increase blood lipids.

-In some cases, abnormally high (or low) blood calcium levels (ref 1,ref 2), certain antibiotics, diuretics, anti-epileptic (ref) and anti-cancer agents (ref) seem to have contributed to the problem.
-However, it is never clear if it was the medication that caused the pancreatitis or the disease that the medication was being given for.
+In some cases, abnormally high (or low) blood calcium levels (ref), certain antibiotics, diuretics, anti-epileptic (ref) and anti-cancer agents (ref) appear to have contributed to a pancreatitis problem.
+However, it is rarely clear if it was the medication that caused the pancreatitis or if it was the disease that the medication was being given for that did.